TheTallPaul/Vicmas2020/index.md

 ## What is City Team?

+[City Team](cityteam.org) is an organization devoted to sharing the love of Jesus through meeting the needs of the local community.
+City Team provides housing and restorative programs for people struggling with homelessness and addiction, provides food for families dealing food insecurity, and education to help people find living-wage jobs.

-Watch [our video](http://www.youtube.com/watch?v=TTpA8z9zwR8) to hear more about the good City Team is bringing to the world!
+Watch [our video](http://www.youtube.com/watch?v=TTpA8z9zwR8) to hear more about the good City Team is bringing to the world.

 ## The Fundraiser

 We'll be running our fundraiser for one week, from now through the end of December 27th.
+Too late to donate to us or don't like our faces?
+Feel free to [donate directly to City Team](https://cityteam.org/donate/) instead.

 ### Money Multiplier 💸

-The members of the Vic will be donating two dollars for every dollar in proceeds for the first $400 dollars.
+We will have every $1 in proceeds matched by $2, up to $400 dollars.
 Coupled with a generous backer offering to double all City Team donations this month up to $250k, that means that every $1 in proceeds will equate to $5 in donations for the first $400!

 ### Mugs ☕